samuelroland/jamcraft/docs/REPORT.md

 **Authors:** Yanis Ouadahi, Samuel Roland, Jarod Streckeisen, Timothée Van Hove

-JamCraft is a collaborative web app where multiple users can create music together by mixing and editing sound samples.
-If you know GarageBand, think of JamCraft as its collaborative cousin, but simplified and designed to work seamlessly in a browser.
-Users can contribute their own sound samples, manipulate tracks on a shared timeline, and see live updates from others.
-It's all about making music together in real time.
+JamCraft is a collaborative web app where users can unleash their creativity by mixing and editing sound samples in real time.
+Think of it as a playful, collaborative cousin of GarageBand, but without the pressure of perfection.
+It’s a sandbox for sound—a place to have fun, experiment with music, and jam together with friends or strangers online.

+## **Purpose and Business Domain**

+The purpose of JamCraft is simple: make music creation fun, interactive, and collaborative.
+While professional tools focus on precision and polish, JamCraft is all about creativity and the joy of collaboration.
+We’re targeting anyone who loves playing with sound.
+Whether you want to experiment, share a laugh with friends while creating silly beats, or just spend an afternoon exploring what’s possible with samples, JamCraft is here for you.
+The business domain centers around casual, accessible music creation.
+Unlike complex music software, JamCraft doesn’t require prior knowledge of music theory or sound design.
+It’s a virtual playground where everyone can contribute their idea.

 ## **Description of the Application**

-JamCraft is built to push the boundaries of real-time collaboration using gRPC technology.
-Its core concept revolves around enabling users to upload sound samples into a global library, arrange them on stacked timelines, and edit them with basic tools.
-All interactions happen in real-time, ensuring users see updates and actions from others instantly.
+JamCraft combines sound samples, collaborative editing, and real-time interaction into a single shared environment.
+Here’s the gist: users upload or choose samples from a global library, arrange them on shared tracks, and edit them together.
+Everything happens live, so when one user moves a sample or adds a beat, everyone else sees it instantly.

 The application focuses on responsiveness.
 Users can interact with stacked tracks, making edits such as trimming, moving, or deleting samples.
 Each user's cursor is tracked and displayed, offering intuitive collaboration.
 JamCraft is designed for a single shared session, making it easy for all users to jump in, pick a name, and start creating music together.

 ### **Technology Stack**

 - **Backend:** Built with Quarkus and written in Java 21.
 It uses gRPC for real-time communication and PostgreSQL as the relational database.
-- **Frontend:** A modern, web-based interface built using gRPC-web.
+- **Frontend:** A web-based interface using gRPC-web.
 - **Database:** PostgreSQL is used to manage metadata (user data, sample details, timeline configuration), while the actual samples are stored in the server filesystem.
-- **Deployment:** The backend is containerized using **Docker** for consistent and portable deployment.
+- **Deployment:** The backend is containerized using Docker for consistent and portable deployment.

 ### **Why gRPC?**